 “Intersex” is the term that a person may use when they have both male and female sex characteristics.
-These characteristics include genitalia, hormones, chromosomes, and reproductive organs.
+These include genitalia, hormones, chromosomes, and reproductive organs.

 Being intersex is not a disease.
 It is a naturally occurring variation in humans.
 Likewise, being intersex does not affect an infant’s physical health, though it may cause complications as time goes on, including potential issues with fertility.